cantr1/ProfessionalPortfolio/README.md

 # Kelly Cantrell - Professional Portfolio
 Welcome to my Professional Portfolio!

 This repository serves as a showcase of my best projects.
-Here, you'll find an overview of various projects I've made throughout my journey, from applications and scripts to advanced predictive algorithms.
+Here, you'll find an overview of various projects I've made.

 ### An Overview